Bstark07/portfolio-ben-maclaren/index.md

     - label: "SVG"
       url: "assets/WebsiteCommsResume.svg"

-excerpt: "Science Communicator, Graphic Designer, Business Enthusiast"
+excerpt: "Science Communicator, Graphic Designer, Business Development"

 intro:
   - excerpt: "Communications is more than a newsletter or a Facebook post, it is every channel, person, resource and scenario inside and outside a organisation, it is the glue that holds business, people and success together."

 feature_row: